-- Get to know the real Australia by living and working with a genuine Aussie family – the life that few travellers get to experience.
+- Get to know the real Australia by living and working with a genuine Aussie family – few travellers will have this experience and a paid job

 - Earn good money to fund further travel around the country- or even further afield.

 The farm work programme runs every week of the year, with the exception of over the Christmas and New Year period.
 Participants arrive in Brisbane (BNE) every Thursday morning, between 6am and 9am to start the programme.
-On arrival at the airport, participants are greeted and taken to a desk where they will pick up their tickets for their transfer to Noosa.
+On arrival at the airport, participants are greeted and escorted to where they will need to go to transfer to Noosa.

 What is provided

-- Excellent preparation from Oyster, including one-to-one interview and informal briefing.
+- Access to your own personal ‘My Oyster’ account and excellent preparation from Oyster, including a one-to-one interview and informal briefing.

 - Advice on obtaining a working visa.

-- (Optional) Help finding a competitive and suitable return flight to Brisbane (cost around £900 from London).
+- (Optional) Help in finding a competitive and suitable return flights to Brisbane (cost around £900 from London).

 - Help setting up an Australian bank account before departure.